 Their population has been increasing noticeably in recent years.

 “And there’s some big ones in that lake, a lot of 5-pound-plus smallmouth in that lake,” Teply said.

 Smallmouth bass act differently than largemouth.
 They tend to stay deeper offshore and congregate most often around rock piles, although they will be around other structures as well.

-Again, a boat will be a big advantage to find the best holding spots while chasing these bronze-colored bass.
+Again, a boat will be a big advantage in finding the best holding spots while chasing these bronze bass.

 Like other bass, they will come into shallower water each spring to spawn, so that’s the best time to reach them if you’re on shore.

 Downsizing lures will yield the best results because it’s difficult to hook a smallmouth bass with big baits often used for largemouths.